nena-xb/ECV-Lab-KULeuven.github.io/docs/moving-to-leuven-starter-guide.md

 ### Health Insurance

 Belgium requires mandatory health insurance.
 KU Leuven's HR department can guide you through the process of joining a "mutualiteit" (health fund).
-See the [HR page](https://admin.kuleuven.be/mykuleuven/en/theme/hr-wellbeing)
+See the [HR page](https://admin.kuleuven.e/mykuleuven/en/theme/hr-wellbeing).
+Compare and choose but for internationals it's worth considering Solidaris if you frequently travel outside the EU, it's the only mutuality that provides coverage abroad.

 ## Daily Life

 ### Shopping

-* **Grocery stores**: Delhaize, Colruyt, Albert Heijn, Aldi, Lidl
+* **Grocery stores**: Delhaize, Carrefour, Albert Heijn (more expensive), Colruyt, Aldi, Lidl (budget)
 * **Markets**: Weekly market at center (Friday) see a complete list [here](https://visitleuven.be/markten)
 * **Shopping areas**: Diestsestraat and Bondgenotenlaan are the main shopping streets
 * **Foreign stores**: Various international shops are available for diverse products at [Brusselsestraat](https://g.co/kgs/bBeMrdh).